-It’s quite easy to make your own jigsaw puzzle that can make great personalized gifts or even a source of your own entertainment.
+It’s quite easy to make your own jigsaw puzzle and it can make a great personalized gift, or even a source of your own DIY entertainment.

 Many jigsaw enthusiasts specifically choose more difficult pictures or patterns to hopefully extend the time it takes to complete, thus increasing the challenge and prolonging the entertainment value.

 If you plan to make your own jigsaw puzzle then you have the freedom to choose any picture or pattern you want to use.
 Below is an interesting video followed by the simple steps to make your own jigsaw puzzle!